Top 10 Python libraries of 2017

 If there is one issue that permeates every culture, is not wanting to answer the door.
 We used to have countless hours of discussion about who would do it and led to a myriad of problems: relationships were broken, projects were lost, accidents happened on the way to answer the door phone!
 (Well, not really.
 Nothing of this happened, but IT COULD HAVE).
 This clearly had to be fixed.
 Thinking a bit, we realized we could ease the annoyance of this task if we could avoid having to do the enormous, unbearable exercise of standing up and walking to the phone.

 Top 10 Python libraries of 2015

-Update (12/20/2016): here you can find the 2016 edition of this post.
+Update (12/19/2017): other editions of this post: 2017, 2016.
 As the new year approaches, we often sit back and think about what we have accomplished in 2015.
 Many of our projects would not have been as successful if it were not for the great work done by the open source community, providing some solid, bullet-proof libraries.
 Everyone and their grandma seems to be writing top 10 lists, so we couldn’t be less and compiled our own.